CORRECTED-IFC to invest $3.5 bln in Africa this year

 Many nations in the region are racing to invest in their roads, rail and energy systems to raise their competitiveness, following decades of under investment in the sectors.

-Jean-Philippe Prosper, East and Southern Africa Director at International Finance Corporation (IFC) said they raised investment in the region this year from $2.7 million in 2011, with projection it may hit about $4 billion next year.
+Jean-Philippe Prosper, East and Southern Africa Director at International Finance Corporation (IFC) said they raised investment in the region this year from $2.2 billion in 2011, with projection it may hit about $4 billion next year.

 “This year, we will invest probably $3.2-3.5 billion.
 It will be disbursed progressively.
 We will do projects in about 30 countries in Sub-Saharan Africa,” Prosper said.